 Petrocosmea is a small genus of rosette plants which are sometimes referred to as tender alpine species.
 There are varied sizes of plants and shapes of leaves and flowers.
 This genus contains over 47 species, but not all of them are in cultivation.
 Only about 19 species are thought to be in cultivation, plus several variants.
-Of those known species, 40 are native to China, where the genus is called “Pinyin”, meaning “The Stone-Butterfly genus”.
+Of those known species, 40 are native to China, where in Pinyin (a Chinese transliteration system) the genus is called “Shí húdié shǔ, meaning “Stone butterfly genus”.
 They are also found in northeast India, Myanmar (Burma), Thailand, and southern Vietnam.

 Petrocosmea was first discovered in China by Augustine Henry and described in 1887 by Daniel Oliver, (Prof. of Botany, University College), London.
 He adapted the description based on Latin scientific names of the Greek words for “pretty” and “rock”, arriving at the name Petrocosmea.